CloudSnorkel/cdk-github-runners/API.md

 A component to install Docker.

-On Windows this installs Docker Desktop.
+On Windows this sets up dockerd for Windows containers without Docker Desktop.
+If you need Linux containers on Windows, you'll need to install Docker Desktop which doesn't seem to play well with servers (PRs welcome).

 ##### `dockerInDocker` <a name="dockerInDocker" id="@cloudsnorkel/cdk-github-runners.RunnerImageComponent.dockerInDocker"></a>